-- 10. Students are required to follow all rules, regulations, policies and procedures, and parking policies established by the clinical education setting they are rotating through.
-Hospital rules, regulations, policies, and procedures supersede those established by the College in area of conduct and dress, and exam protocol. - 11.
-The assigned Clinical Preceptor and program faculty in each clinical education setting has full responsibility for the education and conduct of the student during the clinical phase of the Program.
-Other staff radiographers recognized by the JRCERT will be available to assist students in competency testing in the event the Clinical Preceptor is unavailable or absent. - 12.
-Any student found to either 1) clock in at the clinical education setting but does not clock out; or 2) does not clock in but clocks out will incur a one-day absence for each occurrence.
-There will be NO exceptions. - 13.
+- 12. Students are required to follow all rules, regulations, policies and procedures, and parking policies established by the clinical education setting they are rotating through.
+Hospital rules, regulations, policies, and procedures supersede those established by the College in the area of conduct and dress, and exam protocol. - 13.
+The assigned Clinical Preceptor and Program faculty in each clinical education setting have full responsibility for the education and conduct of the student during the clinical phase of the Program.
+Other staff radiographers recognized by the JRCERT will be available to assist students in competency testing in the event the Clinical Preceptor is unavailable or absent. - 14.
+Any student found to either 1) clock in at the clinical education setting but does not clock out; or 2) does not clock in but clocks out will incur a one-day absence for each occurrence (free day) and a one (1) point deduction in their final clinical grade. - 15.
 There will be NO exceptions made to the scheduled clinical hours required by the Program to accommodate general education requirements that must be met prior to the end of the summer term of the second year.
-It is the student's responsibility to schedule such general education classes so that they do not interfere with the clinical schedule of the Program. - 14.
-Dress Code and Expectations: Students will be dressed in a professional manner at all times in the clinical setting AS WELL AS ON CAMPUS FOR DIDACTIC COURSES AND LABS.
-Dress Code is as follows: - PROPERLY FITTING, CLEAN & NOT WRINKLED Royal blue scrubs (Scrubs and Beyond - Cherokee brand) - An ALL-white or ALL-black T-shirt (long or shorter-than- scrub sleeve) may be worn under the scrub top - Same brand royal blue or white lab coat may be worn (above knees).
-NO OTHER JACKET WILL BE ALLOWED AUTOMATIC WRITTEN WARNING AND 3-POINT GRADE DEDUCTION FOR ANYTHING OTHER THAN THE APPROVED COLOR LAB COAT (NO SWEATERS, SWEATSHIRTS, HOODIES, ETC.) - ALL white or all black closed toe shoes (NO decorative holes, laces, designs, logos, or embellishments) - ALL white or all black socks - HCC or Hospital Name badge/ID, dosimeter, lead markers If using a lanyard, it MUST be the break-away type - Pen (NO PENCIL!!!) - Merrill's Pocket Guide (first year students) Bontrager's Pocket Guide (second year Students) - During surgery rotations, hospital scrubs may be required these will be changed into at the onset of the scheduled day; at the end of the scheduled day, the student must change back into their school-approved scrubs.
-An exception will be made should the student's scrubs become soiled by bodily fluids.
+It is the student's responsibility to schedule such general education classes so that they do not interfere with the clinical schedule of the Program. - 16.
+Dress Code and Expectations: Students will be dressed in a professional manner at all times in the clinical setting AS WELL AS ON CAMPUS FOR DIDACTIC CLASSES AND LABS.

+Dress Code for Clinical and Didactic is as follows:

+- Royal blue scrubs (PROPERLY FITTING, CLEAN & NOT WRINKLED) - An ALL white or ALL black T-shirt (long or shorter-than- scrub sleeve) may be worn under the scrub top - Same brand royal blue lab coat may be worn (above knees).
+NO OTHER JACKET WILL BE ALLOWED AUTOMATIC WRITTEN WARNING AND THREE (3) POINT FINAL GRADE DEDUCTION FOR ANYTHING OTHER THAN THE APPROVED BRAND/COLOR LAB COAT (NO SWEATERS, SWEATSHIRTS, HOODIES, ETC.) - ALL white or ALL black, non-porous leather, tennis shoes (NO decorative holes, laces, designs, logos, or embellishments) - ALL white or ALL black socks - HCC ID (If using a lanyard, it MUST be the break-away type) - Hospital Name badge/ID (if applicable) - HCC-approved lead markers (to be used during regular clinical rotations AND Co-op if applicable) - Dosimeter - Pen (NO PENCIL!!!) - Merrill's Pocket Guide (cohort 2025) - Bontrager's Pocket Guide (cohort 2026)